-The night-time modelled noise level (Lnight) within the scheme extents ranges between 70 and 75 decibels, with noise levels dropping to between 60 and 65 decibels at the nearest NSR (residential property) (Scotland's Noise Scotland's Environment).
+Night-time modelled noise levels (Lnight) for the scheme extents ranges between 70 and 75 decibels, with levels dropping to between 60 and 65 decibels at the nearest NSR (residential property) (Scotland's Noise Scotland's Environment).

-Baseline noise levels are mainly influenced by vehicles travelling along the M9 and nearby M876.
-Secondary sources are likely derived from day-to-day urban activities and agricultural land management activities.
+Baseline noise levels are mainly influenced by vehicles travelling along the motorway.
+Secondary sources are likely derived from vehicles travelling along the local road network, and day-to-day agricultural land management and urban activities.